alcohols page header image, students working in the lab

 Fehling's and Tollens' solutions

-Fehling's solution is a beautiful dark blue coloured solution made by mixing copper(II) sulfate solution and a solution of sodium tartrate in potassium or sodium hydroxide.
-If you simply add an alkaline solution such as sodium or potassium hydroxide to a transition metal ions (M2+) such as Cu2+ you will simply produce a precipitate of the metal hydroxide, in this case copper hydroxide.
+Fehling's solution is a beautiful dark blue coloured solution, it made by mixing copper(II) sulfate solution and a solution of sodium tartrate in potassium or sodium hydroxide.
+If you were to simply add an alkaline solution such as sodium or potassium hydroxide to a solution containing a transition metal ion (M2+) such as Cu2+ you will simply produce a solid precipitate of the metal hydroxide, in this case copper hydroxide.
 However the tartrate ions form a complex ion with the Cu2+ ion which prevents this precipitate of copper hydroxide forming.

-If about 2ml of an aldehyde is warmed with a few mls of Fehling's solution in a hot water bath the aldehyde will reduce the Cu2+ ions present in the Fehling's solution to form the Cu+ ion, which in the alkaline conditions forms a orange-brown precipitate of copper (I) oxide.
+If about 2ml of an aldehyde is mixed with a few mls of Fehling's solution in test-tube and then placed in a hot water bath the aldehyde will reduce the Cu2+ ions present in the Fehling's solution to form the Cu+ ion, which in the alkaline conditions forms a orange-brown precipitate of copper (I) oxide.
 We can show this as:

 reduction half-equation: 2Cu2+ + 2OH- + 2e → Cu2O + H20

-The oxidation half-equation will oxidise the aldehyde through to the carboxylic acid, however since the Fehling's solution is alkaline the salt of the carboxylic acid will be produced instead of the carboxylic acid.
+The oxidation half-equation shown below outlines how the aldehyde is oxidise to the carboxylic acid, however since the Fehling's solution is alkaline the salt of the carboxylic acid will be produced instead of the carboxylic acid.

 oxidation half-equation: RCHO + 3OH- → RCOO- + 2H20 + 2e